ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 # LANDINGS

+### DE
+* Data for DE_Elbe is pretty much incomplete since only one state reported monthly catches.
+Thus, they are good for relative changes but we have to keep track that the absolute numbers are wrong for the EMU - Delete or use?
+* Many rows reported as ND,NR,NM etc., with "WHOLE YEAR". -> We will not use those anyway, so I deleted them.
+However, as discussed so many times, this information is useful in the sense of knowing that it is not 0-catch, but e.g. no monthly data available.
+(Anyway, we have the original file stored if we want to use these information...)

 ### ES
 * ES_Anda was missing, I have add it.
 (No data before 2009 and forbidden later).
 In ES_Murc there is monthly data from 2002 on.
 For 2000 and 2001 data for the whole year has been provided.
 I have leaveD it.